Noble Damsel Stakes: History

 The following year the event was run in split divisions on the turf over a distance of 1 1/16 miles.

 In 1988 the event was classified as Grade III.

 In 1989 the event was renamed to the Noble Damsel Stakes in honor of Noble Damsel, who won the 1982 New York Handicap at Belmont Park.

 In 1997 the distance of the event was shortened to one mile In 2010 the conditions of the event were changed from a handicap to a stakes race with base weights with allowances.

+In 2025 the event was downgraded by the Thoroughbred Owners and Breeders Association to Listed status.